Cobos-Bioinfo/30-Days-Of-Python-Solutions/README.md

+# 30-Days-Of-Python-Challenge

-In this repository I will be uploading as many solutions to [Asabeneh 30DaysOfPython Challenge]([https://link-url-here.org](https://github.com/Asabeneh/30-Days-Of-Python)) as I can solve.
-There are a few Exercises which are unavailble.
+In this repository I will be uploading as many solutions to [Asabeneh 30DaysOfPython Challenge](https://github.com/Asabeneh/30-Days-Of-Python) as I can solve.